 The Scotch Whisky Association

 The Scotch Whisky Association also recognises that pricing casks is very hard for the public.

 In their leaflet ‘Personal Investment in Scotch Whisky In Cask’ they warn about the opaqueness of the whisky cask market:

 “There is no external market for matured or maturing Scotch Whisky, no “Whisky Exchange”, no officially published list of buying and selling prices for whiskies from different distilleries and of different ages, no established mechanism for selling.
 Scotch Whisky is not a regularly traded commodity on an open market.”

 So how do you know you can trust us?

 Since 2016 our aim has been simple – to provide a trustworthy source of information to help people make a sound decision when they are selling their items.
 To date we have sold millions of pounds worth of antiques and whisky (both casks and bottles).

-It was our intention to stay as an advisory service only to those looking to sell.
+It was our intention to stay as an advisory service only to those looking to sell a cask.
 But in the last 18 months we have seen such a wave of hyperbole and, well, frankly lies, with regards to cask investment we decided we had to take a stand.
 As well as providing casks for sale we have addressed the consumer seller imbalance by creating over 50 freely available resources on whisky investment and education.